 Program overview

-The Master of Social Work (MSW) with a specialization in Gender and Women's Studies at Lakehead University is designed to deepen students' understanding of gender as a critical category in social work practice.
+The Master of Social Work (MSW) with a specialization in Gender and Women's Studies at Lakehead University is designed to deepen students' understanding of gender as a critical category of analysis in social work practice.
 This program emphasizes interdisciplinary instruction, allowing students to critically evaluate existing knowledge models in relation to gendered experiences.
 The aim is to foster the integration of gendered perspectives in teaching, learning, and research, both within the university and the broader community.
-Upon completion, graduates receive a degree that specifies their discipline and highlights their specialization in Gender and Women's Studies.
+Graduates will receive a degree that specifies their discipline while highlighting their specialization in Gender and Women's Studies.

 The Master of Social Work program with a specialization in Gender and Women's Studies is structured to provide a comprehensive educational experience.
-Key features of the program include:
+The program is designed to be completed in a two-year timeframe, allowing students to engage deeply with both social work and gender studies.
+Key features of the program structure include:

 Featured Experiences

-The Master of Social Work program offers several unique experiences that enhance learning and professional development:
+The Master of Social Work program offers several unique experiences that enhance the learning journey of students:

 Career Options

-Graduates of the Master of Social Work with a specialization in Gender and Women's Studies can pursue a variety of career paths in Canada, including:
+Graduates of the Master of Social Work with a specialization in Gender and Women's Studies can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Social Worker: Provide support and resources to individuals and families facing social challenges, with a focus on gender-related issues.
+- Social Worker: Provide support and resources to individuals and families facing challenges, with a focus on gender-related issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.